harshagrawal18-iitr/Testgithub/README.md

 # Testgithub
-Github Tutorial is repository for showing the bare minimums of github.
+Github Tutorial is repository for showing the bare minimums of github.HEY!!!